 The three-day event is organised by Qatar Airways, and will conclude on Tuesday.

-#BoycottQatarAirways took the lead in trending Twitter hashtags earlier this month, as right-wing Hindus called for an economic boycott of the Gulf state amid an ongoing controversy over offensive Prophet Muhammad remarks.
+#BoycottQatarAirways took the lead in trending Twitter hashtags earlier this month, as right-wing Hindus called for an economic boycott of the Gulf state amid controversy over offensive Prophet Muhammad remarks.

 This came following the sanctioning of two party spokespersons from India’s ruling Bharatiya Janata Party (BJP) for making insulting statements about the prophet.